 The BMS lab offers access to its team of technical experts and developers as one of its services.
+They can help you navigate the process of software development when this is needed for a research or educational project.
 If you have a project registered with the lab and approved, then you can make use of this service.
 Development time can be used for a variety of projects.
 It includes (but is not limited to): app development, adding functionality to existing BMS lab software, building connectors or scripts, creating VR and AR environments and building software.
 This page can be used to reserve time with our team for your project.
 Please read and follow the information on this page carefully.
 It saves the development team time and this time can then be used to develop your project.
 The lab discerns two types of projects:

 - An 80 hour project: Students and researchers tied to the University of TWente can request the use of 80 hours of time from the development team free of charge.

 - Funded projects: Projects that are estimated to take more than 80 hours of time from the development team need to have their own funding.
 The lab will charge the researcher or student for the usage of the development team.

 Conditions and requirements